veritrans/go-midtrans/README.md

 # Midtrans Library for Go(lang)

+### This library has been moved to [Midtrans Go-Lang Repo](https://github.com/veritrans/go-midtrans).

 Midtrans :heart: Go !

-Go is a very modern, terse, and combine aspect of dynamic and static typing that is very well suited for web development, among other things.
-Its small memory usage is also an advantage of itself.
+Go is a very modern, terse, and combine aspect of dynamic and static typing that in a way very well suited for web development, among other things.
+Its small memory footprint is also an advantage of itself.
 Now, Midtrans is available to be used in Go, too.

 ## Usage blueprint